Pustalorc/Pustalorc.github.io/index.md

 [<span style="color:green">Free</span>] - Command Only Regions - Edit to regions, adds the ability to switch to a different group when entering and leaving a region.

+[<span style="color:yellow">5€</span>] - MaxVehicles - Plugin for unturned.
+In a nutshell blocks players from spawning more than a maximum number of vehicles.
+Ie: it limits how many vehicles can exist in the map.

 <h1>Contributions:</h1>

 [Duty](https://github.com/Ev1dentFir3/Duty) - Fixed the code and re-uploaded to [rocketmod](https://dev.rocketmod.net/plugins/duty-revived/) for server owners to use again. - [View pull request](https://github.com/Ev1dentFir3/Duty/pull/3)